thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

   * Use of large esky (ice supplied),

-  * Memento Photos taken by our crew
+  * Memento Photos taken by our crew,

-  * Access to Spotify account
+  * Access to Spotify account,

   * Lots of fun!